-Social Security follows a Five (5) Step Sequential Evaluation Process in reviewing disability claims.
+Social Security follows a five-step sequential evaluation process in reviewing disability claims.
 Click the link in the previous sentence for more details about the 5 step process.

 Substantial Gainful Activity

-To qualify as a disabled person under Social Security’s rules, a disability claimant must be unable to perform “substantial gainful activity” or SGA.
-Generally, SGA is defined as earning more than a set amount per month, currently $1,470 per month (in 2023).
+Generally, SGA is defined as earning more than a set monthly amount, currently $1,550 per month for non-blind individuals (in 2024).
 However, this set dollar amount does not apply to all situations.
 For example, where someone is self-employed and may not have much in earnings after expenses, there are other tests Social Security applies to determine if someone is doing SGA.

-Disabled individuals may be working part-time when they apply for Social Security disability, as long as they do not earn more than the SGA amount (as long as this doesn’t lead Social Security to think you could work a full-time job).
+Disabled individuals may work part-time when they apply for Social Security Disability as long as they do not earn more than the SGA amount (as long as this doesn’t make Social Security think they could work full-time).

 Medical Evidence That Qualifies You for Disability

-Records from your medical providers should include a thorough medical history, and all pertinent clinical and laboratory findings (both positive and negative).
-Longitudinal clinical records and detailed historical notes discussing the course of your disorders, including treatment and response, are very useful for Social Security since it is interested in the impact of the illness over a period of time.
+Records from your medical providers should include a thorough medical history and all pertinent clinical and laboratory findings (both positive and negative).
+Longitudinal clinical records and detailed historical notes discussing the course of your disorders, including treatment and response, are very useful for Social Security since it is interested in the impact of the illness over an extended period.
 In mental health cases, your providers should produce the results of any mental status examination, including any psychometric testing.

 Residual Functional Capacity Assessment